zetaPRIME/sb.StardustSuite/working-changelog.md

 - Migrated settings table into a property ID in line with `mod:id` convention

 ### Stardust Core Lite
-New in this release, Stardust Core Light is an automatically-generated subset of Stardust Core as a successor/replacement to Quickbar Mini.
+New in this release, Stardust Core Lite is an automatically-generated subset of Stardust Core as a successor/replacement to Quickbar Mini.
 This includes not only the updated Quickbar, but also metaGUI, the unified settings panel and a selection of Stardust Core's library files.